 In the past, we have adjusted our prices as a result of offering new applications and services and customer demand.
-For example, in the fourth quarter of 2018, we began to introduce new pricing for our Solution to new customers, the full effect of which we expect would be realized in future years.
-While we determined these prices based on prior experience and feedback from customers, our assessments may not be accurate and we could be underpricing or overpricing our Solution, which may require us to continue to adjust our pricing model.
+For example, in the fourth quarter of 2018, we began to introduce new pricing for our Solution to new customers and, in 2015, we introduced our subscription model, in each case, the full effect of which we expected would be realized in future years.
+While we determine these prices based on prior experience, feedback from customers and other factors and information, our assessments may not be accurate and we could be underpricing or overpricing our Solution, which may require us to continue to adjust our pricing model.
 Furthermore, as our applications and services change, then we may need to, or choose to, revise our pricing as our prior experience in those areas will be limited.
-For example, we introduced our subscription model in 2015, and we may need to continually refine our pricing model.
 Such changes to our pricing model or our inability to efficiently price our Solution could harm our business, results of operations, and financial condition and impact our ability to predict our future performance.